jlrude91/RudeThoughts/content/ponder/thought-2018-02-21-the-economic-and-social-dilemma-of-wealth-inequality-poverty-and-violence-daily-ponders-2.md

 ---
 title: >-
-  The Economic and Social Dilemma of Wealth Inequality, Poverty, and Violence, Daily Ponders-2
+  The Economic and Social Dilemma of Wealth Inequality, Poverty, and Violence
 draft: false
 date: 2018-02-21T16:16:56.032Z
 author: Jerry Rude